USER MANUAL SAN FRANCISCO 300 BLAUPUNKT

 C'n'C mode

-The C'n'C interface from Blaupunkt (C'n'C = Command and Control) allows an even more convenient control of devices and data carriers that are connected to the car sound system via a C'n'C-ready Blaupunkt interface.
+The C'n'C interface from Blaupunkt (C'n'C = Command and Control) allows even more convenient control of devices and data carriers that are connected to the car sound system via a C'n'C-ready Blaupunkt interface.

 Before connecting a C'n'C-ready Blaupunkt interface, check the mode of the rear AUX input.
 For further details, please read the section "Rear AUX input" in the chapter "External audio sources".